fl0wxr/machine_translator/README.md

 ### Jupyter Notebook

-One way to make the Jupyter Notebook functional in a google colab environment in GPU runtime, one needs the following google drive file hierarchy.
+One way to make the Jupyter Notebook functional in a google colab environment in GPU runtime:
+1. Create the following google drive directory hierarchy
 ```
 MyDrive [Google drive's uppermost directory]
-   |---Colab Notebooks [Location of .ipynb]
+   |---Colab Notebooks [.ipynb files]
    |
    |---colab_storage
                 |---datasets
-                |---scripts
+                |---scripts [.c files]
-                |---lib
+                |---lib [.so files]
                 |---training
 ```
+2. Copy `./src/machine_translator.ipynb` from this repository to the google drive's directory `MyDrive/Colab Notebooks`.
+3. Copy `./src/preprocessing_tools.c` to `MyDrive/colab_storage/scripts`.

-After you create this hierarchy, the rest is then handled by the notebook.
+After you create this hierarchy and copy the files, the rest is up to the jupyter kernel.
 Note that the first executable snippet
 ```
 from google.colab import drive
 drive.mount('/content/drive')